 And in the words of Stephanie Tanner—”how rude!”

 But something like only 10% of first follow-ups actually result in a closed sale.
-They aren’t ready to decide yet (really, if they were, they would have said yes on the call), they’re coming up against money mindset issues, they have to wait till their next invoice is paid, or they just flat out don’t see the value…yet.
+They aren’t ready to decide yet (really, if they were, they would have said yes on the call), they’re coming up against money mindset issues, they have to wait till their next payday, or they just flat out don’t see the value…yet.